ddev/ddev/docs/content/users/install/phpstorm.md

 If you’re using WSL2 and running PhpStorm on the Windows side, PhpStorm can’t use docker-compose from WSL2, so configure Docker Desktop in *Settings* → *General* to “Use Docker Compose V2” and use a recent version of Docker Desktop.

+Note: to be able to find DDEV's private docker-compose, you should have at least once started a DDEV environment, which takes care of installing the docker-compose file.

 ## DDEV Integration Plugin

 It’s easiest to use the DDEV Integration Plugin, which you can install from [its landing page](https://plugins.jetbrains.com/plugin/18813-ddev-integration) or by searching the in-app marketplace (*Preferences* → *Plugins* → *Marketplace*) for “DDEV”.
 The integration plugin handles nearly everything on this page automatically, and works on all platforms.